aaronleebrooks/weenieworld/GAME_PLAN.md

 - **Performance**: Optimized textures and animations
 - **Accessibility**: High contrast, readable text

-This plan provides a comprehensive roadmap for developing WeenieWorld as a successful idle game with responsive design and engaging gameplay mechanics.
+This plan provides a comprehensive roadmap for developing WeenieWorld as a successful hot dog store idle game with responsive design and engaging gameplay mechanics.